Certified Public Sector Continuity Professional (CPSCP)Apply for Certification

 To apply for CPSCP certification, all applicants must:

-- Possess at least two years of significant, practical experience in five of the subject areas of the Professional Practices for Business Continuity Management.
+- Possess at least two years of significant, practical experience.

 - Pass the Public Sector Examination with a minimum score of 75%.

 - After receiving notification of a passing score, complete the Online Application for Professional Certification by logging into your DRI account.

-- Complete application essays focused on your business continuity / disaster recovery planning responsibilities and accomplishments by mapping your experience to the Professional Practices.
+- Complete application essays focused on your public sector/business continuity responsibilities and accomplishments.
+Experience must have occurred within a ten-year period from your application date.
 At least two of the five selected subject matter essays MUST draw from:

 - Subject Area 3: Mission Function Identification and Analysis

-- Subject Area 4: Developing Business Continuity Strategies.
+- Subject Area 4: Continuity of Operations Plan Development

-- Subject Area 6: Developing and Implementing Business Continuity Plans.
+- Subject Area 6: Tests, Training, and Exercises (TT&E)

 Important Note: Inform your references about your application.
 Ask for their prompt assistance when DRI International requests validation of your experience and subject area pages.
 Incomplete applications cause delays in the process, and we may require additional steps and requests from you for additional information.

 Once your references have validated your experience, the commissioners will review your application.
 This review may also prompt the commissioners to contact you for additional information.

-Applicants must provide the names and contact information for at least two individuals who can document your experience in each subject area.
+Applicants must provide the names and contact information of at least two individuals who can document their experience in each subject area.
 The total number of references you provide can be as few as two (if both references can attest to all your required subject areas), or many more (if different references are provided for each of your required subject areas).
 Additional references may be provided to save processing time, if the first two references cannot provide verification.

 List all the references you need to document your minimum two years of the required experience.
 Some individuals will list several, while others may list only two.
 Just make sure that the references you select can verify a minimum of two (2) years of your business continuity experience.
 For additional details regarding certification levels and recertification requirements, please go to the FAQ section, email firstname.lastname@example.org or call +1-866-542-3744.